-Microservices architecture helps DevOps teams bring highly scalable applications to market faster, and it’s more resilient than a monolithic approach.
-In a monolith, one service failure simultaneously impacts adjacent services and causes performance delays or an outage.
-With microservices architecture, each service has clear boundaries and resources.
-If one fails, the remaining services remain up and running.
+Microservices architecture helps DevOps teams bring highly scalable applications to market faster and is more resilient than a monolithic approach.
+In a monolith, one service failure simultaneously affects adjacent services and performance, causing delays or outages.
+With a microservices architecture, each service has clear boundaries and resources.
+If one fails, the remaining services continue running.

 - Flexible architecture

 - Microservices architecture enables developers to use many different images, containers, and management engines.
 This flexibility gives developers tremendous latitude and configuration options when creating and deploying applications.

 - Microservices tend to use fewer resources during runtime due to the cluster manager.